jtara1/MiscScripts/README.md

 `startup/` directory containing some scripts I run after I log in to my computer

-`templates/setup.py` is my go to setup.py file I include in every python module I want to distribute through `pip install git+https://github.com/jtara/my_repo` or through `pip install my_repo`
+`python_setup_py_template/setup.py` is my go to setup.py file I include in every python module I want to distribute through `pip install git+https://github.com/jtara/my_repo` or through `pip install my_repo`
+It uses **setuptools_scm** which will use the version (tag) from git for the project to define the version within the setup.py.
+In other words, you need to `git tag 0.1.0` (or whichever tag you want) and `git push --tags` before trying to install the module or upload it to be installed.
+My setup.py will also **infer the name of the module** to be the
+same name as the parent directory (github project name) so the directory should look something like this

+my_module

+- images
+- my_module
+    - \_\_main\_\_.py
+- setup.py
+- setup.cfg
+- README.md

 `WinCMDTools/` contains scripts for adding hotkeys to make cmd or powershell usage more similar to default hotkeys for konsole on linux.
 Also includes